 So if you are going to take to streets and practice talking with the Porteños, you should know that here the locals speak Castellano which is a style of Spanish unique to Argentina.
 Here is a rundown of 10 useful words (or phrases) that you might hear from the locals which will help you get by on the streets of Buenos Aires:

 Ok, let´s start simple.
 Hola means hello and so you will hear and use this word all the time.
 For example “Hola, ¿como estás?” means “Hello, how are you?” and you can respond by saying “Muy bien gracias, ¿y vos?”.

 This brings us to the second word which you are going to hear a lot.
-If you have studied Spanish before in any other countries in Latin America or in Spain, you may have learnt to use ‘tu’ for the second person.
-Here is a whole different story and Argentinos use ‘vos’ for ‘you’.
+If you have studied Spanish before in any other countries in Latin America or in Spain, you may have learned to use ‘tu’ for the second person.
+Here are a whole different story and Argentinos use ‘vos’ for ‘you’.
 Argentinos will understand you if you use ‘tu’ but here everybody says vos (as in the example above.
 This also means that there is a completely different set of rules for conjugating verbs but verbs are fun right!?
 For example, instead of ‘tu puedes’, you will say ‘vos podés’ and so on…